dedis/student_24_dawn_ethereum/README.md

 Based on previous work by Shufan Wang.

 # Architecture
-`smc/` contains the Secret Management Committee code and provides the `dkgcli` command.
+`smc/` contains the Secret Management Committee code and provides the `smccli` command.
 `go-ethereum/` is a modified version of `go-ethereum v1.10.23` which integrates with the SMC.

 # Design (WIP)